vessl-ai/hyperpocket/docs/hyperpocket/tools/using-wasm-tools.md

-# Using WASM Tools
+# Using Sandbox Tools

-> WASM Tools has some unsupported features like L4 socket access or multithreading.
+> Sandbox Tools has some unsupported features like L4 socket access or multithreading.
 Use at on your own risks.

 ## Referencing Tools from Local Directory